statusfailed/catgrad-rs/README.md

 // then write svg_bytes to a file using std::fs::write.
 ```

-This produces a diagrams of "boxes and wires" as below:
+This produces a diagram of "boxes and wires" as below:

 ![sigmoid][sigmoid_img]